hammerjs/hammer.js/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using grunt.
+Please don't commit the dist versions with your changes, only the changed source files.

 ## Further notes